 How common are fatal shark attacks?

-A British man was killed after a shark attack on Wednesday while swimming off the coast of Sydney, Australia, something that hasn't happened in over half a century.
+It is the biggest spike in shark attack news since British man was killed after a shark attack in February while swimming off the coast of Sydney, Australia, something that hadn’t happened in over half a century.

-Several Sydney beaches, including the iconic Bondi and Bronte, were shut down on Thursday after the attack, the first such fatality at the city's beaches in nearly 60 years.
-Drum lines, which are used to bait sharks, have been set up near the attack site while drones have been deployed as officials search for if the shark is still in the area.
+Back in February, several Sydney beaches, including the iconic Bondi and Bronte, were shut down after the attack, the first such fatality at the city’s beaches in nearly 60 years.
+Drum lines, which are used to bait sharks, were set up near the attack site while drones were deployed as officials searched to see if the shark was still in the area.

 The victim was identified as 35-year-old British expat diving instructor, Simon Nellist, who had been training for a charity swim.
 The attack took place at Buchan Point, near Little Bay, to the southeast of Sydney.
 His remains, along with his ripped wetsuit, were found in the water an hour later.
 Nellist was engaged to be married to his Australian girlfriend.